thanhdat2306/TodoList/README.md

 ## Overview

-This is a modern and dynamic Todo application built with Laravel and Vue.js, utilizing Axios for seamless and efficient data handling.
+This is a modern and dynamic Todo application built with Laravel and Vue.js.
 The application features a responsive and interactive interface, allowing users to manage their tasks without the need for page refreshes.

 ## Features